zxt18/blog/src/content/blog/vf-corp.md

 ### New CEO: Bracken Darrell

 Bracken Darrell has an amazing track record in leading consumer product companies and elevating the consumer experience.
 He previously served as the CEO of Logitech for 10 years, during which time the share price increased tenfold.
-At Logitech, he strategically positioned the company into different markets, such as gaming (LogitechG) and video collaboration/live streaming tools, and oversaw the design of the most successful MX series.
+At Logitech, he strategically positioned the company into different markets, such as gaming (LogitechG) and video collaboration/live streaming tools, and oversaw the design of Logitech's most successful product-line, the MX series.
 The tiny gaming business of Logitech, which started off at $40 Million grew to $1 Billion by the time he left.
-Logitech-MX series was founded during his tenure,

 Before Logitech, Darrell was at Procter & Gamble, tasked with rejuvenating the sales of Old Spice's (male grooming products) to appeal to a younger demographic, which he successfully did.
 Darrell has a strong track record with companies that have lost its footing and needs new product lines to rejuvenate growth.
 This time is no different.